Program overview

 Career Options

-Graduates of the Paralegal - Court and Tribunal Agent program can pursue various career paths in Canada, including:
+Graduates of the Paralegal - Court and Tribunal Agent program can pursue a variety of career paths in Canada, including:

-• Paralegal Agent: Assist clients with legal matters, providing support in various legal processes.
+• Paralegal Agent: Assist lawyers in legal matters, conduct research, and prepare legal documents.

-• Paralegal Business Owner: Start and manage a paralegal practice, offering services to clients directly.
+• Paralegal Business Owner: Start and manage a private paralegal practice, providing legal services directly to clients.

-• Paralegal for Corporations: Work within corporate legal departments, handling compliance and legal documentation.
+• Paralegal for Corporations: Work within corporate legal departments, handling compliance, contracts, and corporate governance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.